Blue Mountain Academy

 Blue Mountain Academy (BMA) is a Seventh-day Adventist Christian boarding high school located in Tilden Township, Pennsylvania.
 It is located at the foot of the Blue Mountain Range.
 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

-History

-Ground breaking for the first building was held on April 14, 1954.
-The succeeding eighteen months of construction enabled the school to open its doors to the first students in September 1955.
-The original buildings included the cafeteria, a single wing of the girls' residence, and a double wing of the boys’ residence.
-Additional land was purchased in 1958, for a total of 725 acres.
-The administration building was completed in the fall of 1961, the second wing in the summer of 1965 The gymnasium (M.W.
-Schultz Gymnasium) was completed in the summer of 1967, and the airfield and dairy complex in 1970.
-Construction commenced on the career education building including auto body, auto mechanics, and graphic arts shops was completed in 1979.
-In 1983 the Adventist Book Center opened its doors and in 1992 the campus industry became operational.

-Blue Mountain Academy is owned and operated by the Pennsylvania Conference of Seventh-day Adventists.

 Academics

 The required curriculum includes classes in the following subject areas: Religion, English, Oral Communications, Social Studies, Mathematics, Science, Physical Education, Health, Computer Applications, Fine Arts, and Electives.
-The school, under the leadership of Aaron Webber, has a vocational program, in which freshmen and other new students work in several different locations and areas of campus.
+The school, under the leadership of Aaron Webber, has a vocational program, in which freshmen and other new students work in several locations and areas of campus.

-Spiritual aspects

-All students take religion classes each year that they are enrolled.
-These classes cover topics in biblical history and Christian and denominational doctrines.
-Instructors in other disciplines also begin each class period with prayer or a short devotional thought, many which encourage student input.
-Weekly, the entire student body gathers together in the auditorium for an hour-long chapel service.

-Outside the classrooms there is year-round spiritually oriented programming that relies on student involvement.